-Today, we’re continuing our vintage featurette, straight from The Pro’s Closet museum with a 1992 Slingshot Team Issue bike, build period correct in all its glory.
+Today, we’re continuing our Vintage Bicycles stories with a 1992 Slingshot Team Issue bike, build period correct in all its glory.
 If you recall, last year we featured a unique Slingshot build complete with a basket and high-rise cruiser bars.
 While we’re all about repurposing vintage bikes, it’s nice to see one built up to a pro-level spec!
 Check this out below with words by Mike Wilk and photos by John Watson…

 “Dude, who stole my down tube?”
 The Slingshot might look strange, but it rode surprisingly well.
 Here’s the story of an ingenious inventor from the Midwest and his unconventional mountain bike design.

 Look, I get it, you came here to hear me rip on just how bad it is, how it must ride on par with how weird it looks.
 Like, dude, who stole my down tube?

 I will admit that one of the most disappointing experiences I’ve had in 30 years riding bikes off-road involved my first time on a Slingshot.
 A good friend of mine raced one in college, and he was fast as hell on it, so there had to be something to it, right?
 Not really, his dad owned the company at the time, but that’s not important right now.
 So yeah, there I was, mid-30s with a real job, no kids, bleeding disposable time and income, and sick with obsession over collecting mid-nineties vintage MTBs.
 I had finally found a Slingshot in my size, right year (’93) with the proper rigid fork.
 I threw on a Suntour group, found a trailhead, and prepared myself for just how bad it was going to be.
 And I was just so disappointed … by how normal and well-behaved it really was!
 I remember at one point during the ride I reached down to grab the head tube-mounted coil spring to feel whether it was working at all.
 That was stupid.